-If not satisfied with the three-member Board's decision, a claimant may file a petition for a review of the decision by the appropriate U.S. Court of Appeals.
-A petition for review must be filed within 90 days of the notice of the Board's decision.
+If dissatisfied with the three-member Board's final decision, a claimant may then file a petition with the appropriate U.S. Court of Appeals to review the Board's decision.
+The petition for review must be filed within 90 days of the Board's decision notice.